Everyone Aboard: A campaign to extend free bus travel

 In another guest blog, Mollie McGoran MSYP explains why the Scottish Youth Parliament support the #EveryoneAboard campaign to extend free bus travel to under 25s and those on low-income benefits.

-Write to MSPs and candidates
+Write to MSPs

 Show your support on social media